-Section 4.
-The CITY agrees to provide a uniform maintenance allowance, as part of taxable base pay of \$500.00 annually to the Code Compliance Officers, and the civilian employees of the Police and Fire Departments.
+Section 43.
+The CITY agrees to provide a uniform maintenance allowance, as part of taxable base pay of \$500650.00 annually to the Code Compliance Officers, and the civilian employees of the Police and Fire Departments, Public Works and Utilities.
 The allowance will be paid only to those employees who are required, by a Department Director, to wear a uniform in the performance of their duties and have been employed for at least three (3) months.
 The payment will be made as part of each bi-weekly paycheck.

-Section 5.
-The CITY agrees to purchase steel-toe, composite or other related American Society for Testing and Materials (ASTM) and/or American National Standards Institute (ANSI) approved safety footwear, up to \$175.00, for members who are working in a position requiring safety footwear, as determined by the Safety Committee.
+Section 54.
+The CITY agrees to purchase steel-toe, composite or other related American Society for Testing and Materials (ASTM) and/or American National Standards Institute (ANSI) approved safety footwear, up to \$175.00, for members who are working in a position requiring safety footwear, The City will also provide an allowance of up to \$200.00 annually to replace standard uniform issued shoes/boots, as determined by the Safety Committee.
 The Safety Committee will periodically review, update and maintain a list of said positions.

-Section 6.
-Notwithstanding Section 1, employees may wear uniform shorts if assigned to work in Parks and Recreation, Meters, Public Works, Water Plants or

-Code Compliance, unless the wearing of shorts compromises employee safety, as reasonably determined by the Department Director or designee.
+Section 65.
+Notwithstanding Section 1, employees may wear uniform shorts if assigned to work in Parks and Recreation, Meters, Public Works, Water Plants or Code Compliance, unless the wearing of shorts compromises employee safety, as reasonably determined by the Department Director or designee.

-Section 7.
-Employees terminating their employment or whose employment with the City has been involuntarily terminated, shall be required to return issued uniforms.
+Section 76.
+Employees voluntarily terminating their employment with the City or whose employment with the City has been terminated by the City, shall be required to return all issued uniforms.